How much money do you lose selling a home as-is In North Carolina

 Addressing Buyers’ Financing Issues

-Handling buyers’ financing issues is challenging in as-is sales:
+Managing buyers’ financing concerns is difficult in as-is sales:

-- Provide Documentation: Make sure all property documents are ready for lenders’ review.
+• Furnish Documents: Ensure all property documents are completed for lenders’ review.

 Comparing As-Is Sales to Renovation Before Selling